About Jacqueline Cardenas

 She led a team that untangled the stories of members of the Latino/a/e/x community that are not often highlighted in the mainstream media, including the experiences of those who are transgender, indigenous, Afro-Latino, immigrant and first-generation.

-Jacqui also interned for Block Club Chicago, a digital news outlet where she compassionately covered the effects of environmental injustice, local rallies, community meetings, the new wave of Venezuelan migrants arriving to the city and more.
+Jacqui also interned for Block Club Chicago, where she compassionately covered the effects of environmental injustice, local rallies, community meetings, the new wave of Venezuelan migrants arriving to the city and more.
+She contributed to the publication’s “Top 10 Most Read Stories” and helped Block Club Chicago reach wider audiences by creating engaging multimedia content for their social media platforms.